tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 TLS 1.3 supports authentication modes where no `Certificate` message is sent:

 * PSK-based authentication
-* PAKE-based authentication
+* PAKE-based authentication {{!I-D.ietf-tls-rfc8446bis}}

 A design that relies on a `Certificate` message extension cannot operate in these cases.
 In contrast, a dedicated `Attestation` handshake message works regardless of authentication mode, making it compatible with the full TLS authentication spectrum.

-## Attestation after Authentication

-Attestation Evidence may contain sensitive platform information.
-Embedding such information inside the `Certificate` message would expose it before the client has authenticated to the server and vice versa.
-A dedicated `Attestation` message avoids this issue by being sent only after peer authentication has completed.

 ## Re-attestation Not Fully Supported

-TLS allows Post-Handshake client authentication but provides no mechanism for Post-Handshake server authentication.
+TLS allows Post-Handshake client authentication {{Section 4.2.6 of I-D.ietf-tls-rfc8446bis}}
+but provides no mechanism for Post-Handshake server authentication.
 As a result, a design that embeds attestation inside the `Certificate` message would allow only the client and not the server to refresh its attestation.
 This is insufficient for deployments that require periodic server re-attestation.